Weather-Routing-Research/Weather-Routing-Research.github.io/_pages/about.md

     background-color: rgba(255, 255, 255, 0.8); /* Add a semi-transparent background for readability */
     padding: 10px;
-    width: 80%; /* Adjust the title width as needed */ }
+    width: 80%; /* Adjust the title width as needed */
+    border-radius: 10px; /* Add rounded borders to the title */ }
 </style>